Some open problems on multiple ergodic averages: Problems related to general sequences

-The next result gives a very satisfactory solution to this problem for $\ell=1$, and is going to serve as our model for possible generalizations.
-It can be deduced from Herglotz's theorem on positive definite sequences (the sequence $n\mapsto \int \bar{f}\cdot T^nf\ d\mu$ is positive definite) and a polarization identity. \begin{theorem*} Let $(X,\mathcal{X},\mu, T)$ be an invertible measure preserving system and $f,g\in L^\infty(\mu)$.
-Then there exists a complex Borel measure $\sigma$ on $[0,1)$, with bounded variation, such that for every $n\in \N$ we have
+The next result gives a very satisfactory solution to this problem for $\ell=1$ and serves as our model for possible generalizations.
+It can be deduced from Herglotz's theorem on positive definite sequences (the sequence $n\mapsto \int \bar{f}\cdot T^nf\ d\mu$ is positive definite) and a polarization identity. \begin{theorem*} Let $(X,\mathcal{X},\mu, T)$ be a system and $f,g\in L^\infty(\mu)$.
+Then there exists a complex Borel measure $\sigma$ on $[0,1)$, with bounded variation, such that for every $n\in \Z$ we have

 \end{theorem*}